 Often when you have bought a new grill and want to start grilling on it, the only thing that might be standing between you and the juicy burger you want to eat might be the charcoal fire you have to start before you can grill anything on your new grill.
 Beginners often find starting a charcoal fire and then maintaining its intensity.
-However, by following a few tricks of the trade, any beginner can soon begin to feel like a professional when it concerns charcoal fires.
+However, by following a few trade tricks, any beginner can soon begin to feel like a professional when it concerns charcoal fires.

 Using a Chimney Starter:

-The few steps to follow for starting a fire in a charcoal chimney include putting a layer of dry scrunched newspaper or any form or paper at the bottom.
-However, if you find yourself missing this element and are unable to find any kind of paper where you are, all that needs to be done is gathering a handful of dry twigs to use as the starter.
-The aim of using paper or twigs is to provide the charcoal with a giant-sized matchstick, which can stay lit long enough for the coal to be able to catch the flames.
+The few steps to follow for starting a fire in a charcoal chimney include putting a layer of dry scrunched newspaper or any form of a paper at the bottom.
+However, if you find yourself missing this element and cannot find any kind of paper where you are, all that needs to be done is gather a handful of dry twigs to use as the starter.
+The aim of using paper or twigs is to provide the charcoal with a giant-sized matchstick, which can stay lit long enough for the coal to catch the flames.

 Using Lighter Fluid:

 Another easy way to start a charcoal fire is to use lighter fluid.
-The steps for this are as simple as putting your charcoal in a pile in the grill and pouring lighter fluid on top of them.
-However, it is crucial to be extremely careful when working with lighter fluid as it is highly flammable and can cause a tremendous amount of damage if precautions are not taken.
+The steps for this are as simple as putting your charcoal in a pile in the built in charcoal grill and pouring lighter fluid on top of them.
+However, it is crucial to be extremely careful when working with lighter fluid as it is highly flammable and can cause tremendous damage if precautions are not taken.

-It is essential to use a long match or a grill lighter when lighting a fire using lighter fluid.
+Using lighter fluid, it is essential to use a long match or a grill lighter when lighting a fire.
 It is also crucial to keep in mind not to pour the fluid onto already burning flames and to keep the fluid container away from the fire and hot grill.
 Often individuals can get excited about the first fire they have made and forget these simple precautionary tips causing harm to themselves or others near the grill.